How Las Animas County, Colorado, Assessors Became More Efficient Through Technology

 Las Animas County spans nearly 4,800 square miles in size and is the largest of all 64 counties in Colorado.
 However, with miles between them, many of the county’s 38,000 parcels can be difficult to access.

-Jodi Amato is now in the third year of her first term as Las Animas County Assessor.
-She began working for the department 15 years ago as an appraiser and later became the deputy assessor.
+In 2018, Jodi Amato was in the third year of her first term as Las Animas County Assessor.
+She began working for the department nearly 20 years ago as an appraiser and later became the deputy assessor.

 Naturally, she’s seen massive changes in the rural Las Animas County throughout the years.
 With its coal bed methane well industry the county had a typical “boom-and-bust cycle” that other natural resource-reliant counties see, Amato explained.
 The county had a huge influx of wells come in, but over the last six to eight years, that has declined significantly.